ericphanson/AllocArrays.jl/README.md

 - ...not reset a buffer in active use.
 E.g., do not call `reset!` on a buffer that may be used by another task
 - ...not allow memory allocated with a buffer to be live after the underlying buffer has been reset
 - ...reset their buffers before it runs out of memory

+In v0.3, AllocArrays started representing the inner array as an `UnsafeArray` always, rather than only when allocated via `similar`.
+This seems to avoid a Julia bug around missing vectorization: https://github.com/JuliaLang/julia/issues/57799.

 ## Safety